RohitSth/xploverse_flutter/README.md

 ```

 ## Usage
-- **For Users**: Browse events, purchase tickets, and navigate to event locations.
+- **For Users**: Browse events, book tickets, and navigate to event locations.
 - **For Organizers**: Create and manage your events, view analytics, and interact with attendees.

 ## Contributing